-“Sailor King” and “Silly Billy” were nicknames of William IV, one of the most unlikely British kings and the oldest to receive the crown at the age of sixty-four.
+“Sailor King” and “Silly Billy” were nicknames of William IV, one of the most unlikely British kings and, at that time, the oldest at the time to receive the crown at the age of sixty-four.

 With two older brothers, George and Frederick, William IV had never expected to be king but despite this unlikely accession, his rule proved to be productive, eventful and more stable than that of his predecessors.

 He was born in August 1765 in Buckingham House, the third child of King George III and his wife, Queen Charlotte.
 His early life was much like any other young royal; he was privately tutored in the royal residence, until at the age of thirteen when he decided to join the Royal Navy.

 Beginning his career as a midshipman, his time in service saw him partake in the America War of Independence in New York as well as being present at the Battle of Cape St Vincent.